Cerebral Palsy: A Guide | Pennsylvania Cerebral Palsy Attorneys

 - Pennsylvania 211 has a listing of 142 Early Intervention programs throughout the state.

-- For adult individuals with intellectual disabilities, UCP of Central Pennsylvania (Camp Hill, Pennsylvania) provides a wide range of adult day programs, as well as in-home and community supports, supported employment resources and residential services.they also provide comprehensive resources for individuals with physical disabilities.
+- For adult individuals with intellectual disabilities, UCP of Central Pennsylvania (Camp Hill, Pennsylvania) provides a wide range of adult day programs, as well as in-home and community supports, supported employment resources and residential services.
+They also provide comprehensive resources for individuals with physical disabilities.

 - The CADES program (Swarthmore, Pennsylvania) provides Early Intervention Services, special education schooling for ages 3-21, adult day programs, residential services and transportation programs.

-- The Alleghany County Early Intervention Resource and the Alleghany Family Network guides provides county residents with early educational information and services.
+- The Alleghany County Early Intervention Resource and the Alleghany Family Network guides provide county residents with early educational information and services.
 They also have resource listings for neighboring counties, including Armstrong County, Beaver County, Butler County, Fayette County, Greene County, Indiana County, Lawrence County, Washington County and Westmoreland County, Pennsylvania.

 - The National Association of Private Special Education Centers has a national listing of private special education groups.